SaifeddineBENZAIED/web-app-devops-cloud-pipeline/README.md

 ```
 🔍 Monitoring and Alerts

-   Prometheus: Monitors the application's metrics (e.g., HTTP requests, response times).
+   -Prometheus: Monitors the application's metrics (e.g., HTTP requests, response times).

-   Alertmanager: Sends alerts based on predefined rules (e.g., high error rates, downtime).
+   -Alertmanager: Sends alerts based on predefined rules (e.g., high error rates, downtime).

 🛠️ Jenkins Pipeline

 The Jenkins pipeline automates the following steps:

-   Checkout: Pulls the latest code from the repository.
+   -Checkout: Pulls the latest code from the repository.

-   Build Docker Image: Builds the Docker image for the app.
+   -Build Docker Image: Builds the Docker image for the app.

-   Push Docker Image: Pushes the image to Docker Hub.
+   -Push Docker Image: Pushes the image to Docker Hub.

-   Deploy to Kubernetes: Applies Kubernetes manifests to deploy the app.
+   -Deploy to Kubernetes: Applies Kubernetes manifests to deploy the app.

-   Set Up Monitoring: Configures Prometheus and Alertmanager.
+   -Set Up Monitoring: Configures Prometheus and Alertmanager.

-   Deploy to Azure: Uses Terraform to provision Azure resources and deploy the app.
+   -Deploy to Azure: Uses Terraform to provision Azure resources and deploy the app.

 🌐 Azure Deployment

 The app is deployed to Azure using Terraform.
 The pipeline:

-   Logs in to Azure using service principal credentials.
+   -Logs in to Azure using service principal credentials.

-   Provisions resources (e.g., Azure Web App, Kubernetes cluster).
+   -Provisions resources (e.g., Azure Web App, Kubernetes cluster).

-   Deploys the Docker image to Azure.
+   -Deploys the Docker image to Azure.

 📊 Monitoring with Prometheus

 Prometheus is used to monitor the application's performance and health.
 Metrics include:

-   HTTP request counts
+   -HTTP request counts

-   Response times
+   -Response times

-   Error rates
+   -Error rates

 ✨ Let’s build something amazing together! ✨